-Travis Scott Ordered to Pay $400k After Losing Super Bowl Gig Lawsuit
+Travis Scott Ordered To Pay $400K After Losing Super Bowl Gig Lawsuit

 “The jury verdict of $383,000 is disappointing but far less than the seven-figure demands made by the promoters.
 We believe the verdict will be substantially reduced or overturned in subsequent proceedings.”

-Though in the end, Scott likely won’t be hurting too much.
+In the end, Scott likely won’t be hurting too much.
 TMZ reported that the other regularly scheduled stops on Scott’s tour went off without a hitch.
 His sold-out February 8 concert at Los Angeles’ The Forum venue grossed $1.7 million and sold more than 16,300 tickets.

 Scott was also one of the few artists to have recurring sellouts at The Forum in a 12-month span, with sold-out shows on December 19 and 20.
-This puts him in the company of select artists like Garth Brooks, Juan Gabriel, The Grateful Dead, Janet Jackson, Lady Gaga, Sting and Michael Jackson who have done the same.
+This puts him in the company of select artists like Garth Brooks, Juan Gabriel, The Grateful Dead, Janet Jackson, Lady Gaga, Sting, and Michael Jackson, who have all done the same.

 Travis Scott Loses Super Bowl Gig Lawsuit, Jury Awards Nearly $400k https://t.co/HXzhG8etKh